 Our clients ask alot about whether they should spray tan before the wedding.
-I honestly couldn’t say from personal experience until two days ago when I experimented with a professional spray tan just to review it for you on this channel and to have a personal review for my clients when they ask.
+I honestly couldn’t say from personal experience until two days ago when I experimented with a professional spray tan just to review it for you on this blog and to have a personal review for my clients when they ask.
 In this video I’ll tell you all about the process, what it cost me, how long it took, what I did to prepare, what I wore there and for the tan, and how they actually sprayed me.
-You can decide for yourself if you think its a nice glow or not.

 I used a local company that allowed me to book my appointment online, big win for me there because I hate waiting on the phone and trying to find an appointment that works.
 I did have to give them my credit card then and there was a fee if I were to no-show.
 Which I think if fair.
 They sent me a text to confirm and a text reminder the day of.
 Loved that too.

 I went to their website to learn how to prepare.
 They said exfoliate twice.
 I received the spray tan on Thursday evening.
 So on Wednesday I showered and exfoliated like normal with a luffa.
 Then on Thursday right before I went, I used a dry brush to exfoliate, then showered and exfoliated with a luffa again.

 The website also instructed that you can wear whatever you want for the actual spray tan.
 I found an old bathing suit that is a little too small lol and one I don’t care about ruining.
 I figured if I wear my regular bathing suit with the tan, the tan lines will be covered, since my current bathing suit fits.
 And as instructed threw on a loose fitting t shirt, shorts, and flip flops.
 Also I had no makeup, no lotion, and no deodorant on.

 When I arrived at the salon it was like a coworking salon space.
 Lots of small rooms each with different business but all beauty related.
 I liked this because it was private and I didn’t have to wait in a big waiting room in my old bathing suit and baggy clothes lol.